Paolo Malatesta: Life

 Paolo's birth can be placed around 1246 in Verucchio.
 He was the third-born son of Malatesta da Verucchio (Dante's "Mastin Vecchio") and his first wife Concordia dei Pandolfini.
 His family gave rise to the Malatesta lords of Rimini.
 He was the progenitor of the Malatesta di Ghiaggiolo (or Giaggiolo) branch in the Forlì Apennines.
 He had three brothers: Giovanni (called Gianciotto), Malatestino and Maddalena.
 He was called "il Bello" for his physical prowess, as opposed to Gianciotto's unattractiveness.

 In 1269 Paolo married Orabile Beatrice, the last heir of the counts of Ghiaggiolo, a fief located in the Forlì Apennines, which remained without male heirs.
 The county also included Cusercoli, Valdoppio, and Particeto.
 The House of Ghiaggiolo was allied with the Montefeltro family, both Ghibellines and antagonists of the Guelph House of Malatesta.
 The wedding was a diplomatic success by Malatesta da Verucchio who aspired to possess the territories of the Ghiaggiolo family.

 They had two children: Uberto II, who bore the noble title, and Margherita, future bride of Aghinolfo Guidi di Romena.
 Paolo was thus the progenitor of the Malatesta di Ghiaggiolo line which became extinct in 1757 with Lamberto.
 The union was not happy, however, as the young man's feelings were for his sister-in-law Francesca da Polenta, wife of his brother Giovanni, who had aroused keen interest in him since their first meeting when she thought she had to marry Paolo and not Gianciotto.
 In fact, at the proxy marriage, celebrated in Ravenna, Paolo represented Gianciotto.

 Traditionally Paolo has been portrayed as a romantic, beautiful figure, not very inclined to aspirations for power, instead focused on culture and the pleasures of life.
 Recent investigations, however, reveal him as a young man very attentive to politics and immersed in the political intrigue of the time, capable of separating political life from sentimental life, however legendary, turbulent and passionate.

 Paolo followed his father in war against the Ghibellines.
 In 1265 he fought against Guido da Montefeltro with Malatesta and, in the same year, he faced the Traversari with Guido da Polenta of Ravenna.

 His diplomatic skills led him to be chosen by Pope Martin IV as Captain of the People in Florence in March 1282.
 It was probably here that Dante Alighieri had the opportunity to meet him.
 With the return to Rimini, his promising career was interrupted by his tragic death.
 Paolo was killed by his brother Gianciotto together with his wife, Francesca.
-The murders probably occurred between February 1283 (the date of Paolo's return to Rimini) and 1284, when the two lovers were surprised together by Gianciotto himself.
+The murders occurred when the two lovers were surprised together by Gianciotto himself, probably between February 1283 (the date of Paolo's return to Rimini) and 1284.
 The traditional place where the assassination took place would have been the Gradara castle.